Burtonium/node-from-scratch/README.md

-This is a RESTful API for the Garago Software web application.
+This is a RESTful API web application.

 Currently only supports CRUD operations on users.